Surviving Windmills

 Colonel George Fabyan and his wife, Nelle, first settled on just ten acres south of Geneva.
 The Villa was designed by Frank Lloyd Wright in 1907 (the Villa now serves as a museum full of photographs and memorabilia).
 In 1914, landscape architect Taro Otsuka designed Fabyan’s Japanese Garden.
 The garden was restored in 1971 and again in 1994, and is open to the public.
 Eventually, Fabyan’s estate grew to cover 600 acres and was the home to award-winning livestock and other animals.
 The Colonel died May 17, 1936; his wife died two years later, and the executors of her will sold Riverbank to the Kane County Forest Preserve for $70,500.
 The unique preserve instantly became a local landmark.

 The windmill, although rarely used after the forest preserve’s acquisition, was a tourist attraction.
 Soon Fabyan Forest Preserve became the most visited of the county’s forests, and the windmill the most photographed structure in the region.
 The forest preserve left the mill open to the public, complete with tours of its interior.
-Amazingly (aside from the natural dry rot of the wood over time), the mill’s structure suffered little over time.
+Amazingly (aside from the natural dry rot of the wood), the mill’s structure suffered little over time.
 Even the sails remained intact (probably because the cap was turned to face south, so the prevailing west winds would have passed through the sails rather than try to turn them).

 Kane County considered the windmill’s demolition as early as 1990 when it became structurally unsafe for public inspection.
 Jack Cook and Jon Duerr, among others, began fighting to keep the mill intact.
 In 1997, the Kane County Forest Preserve District hired Lucas Verbij, a world-renowned third-generation Dutch millwright, to inspect the Fabyan windmill and compose a condition report.
 Verbij was discovered by the Preservation Partners of Fox Valley, a non-profit organization dedicated to Riverbank’s care.
 The initial cost estimate was over $600,000.
 Although the price was steep for the Forest Preserve, many locals, the Preservation Partners, and Lucas Verbij insisted that the unique mill be preserved.
 Through fund-raising, private investments, and a grant, the Kane County Forest Preserve voted to preserve the mill.